naubiomech/ExoCode/Documentation/README.md

 ***
 ## To Do
 **Code Review 08/09**
-Paul, can you add 'how to add new PCB board, board.h' and why...
+[x] Paul, can you add 'how to add new PCB board, board.h' and why...

-Add maxon?
+[x] Add maxon?

-Add information on which development environment (notepad ++, visual studio) is recommended and information on how to download.
+[ ] Add information on which development environment (notepad ++, visual studio) is recommended and information on how to download.

-Add blurb in controller section about assistance/resistance flag and about naming controllers more generaically
+[ ] Add blurb in controller section about assistance/resistance flag and about naming controllers more generaically

-Add is_assistance flag for each controller (particularly hip bang bang)
+[ ] Add is_assistance flag for each controller (particularly hip bang bang)

-Add information on private variables within the controller sections (e.g., controller.h)
+[x] Add information on private variables within the controller sections (e.g., controller.h)

-Add comments to controller.cpp
+[x] Add comments to controller.cpp

-Add comment what/where initializer list is in joint.cpp
+[ ] Add comment what/where initializer list is in joint.cpp

 **Lab Meeting 08/14**

-Update image in Paul's powerpoint and in documentation to convey that Nano gets config.ini upon start up and change spi to UART
+[ ] Update image in Paul's powerpoint and in documentation to convey that Nano gets config.ini upon start up and change spi to UART

-Update gear ratio comments in config.ini (gear reductions of mechanical system outside of motor), add additional comments to config.ini
+[ ] Update gear ratio comments in config.ini (gear reductions of mechanical system outside of motor), add additional comments to config.ini

-Mark for SyncLed realated to its usage with motion capture.
+[ ] Mark for SyncLed related to its usage with motion capture.

-Insert a flag/ create a enabling/disabliing button for motors(for visualizing that we are getting the correct torque profiles)
+[ ] Insert a flag/ create a enabling/disabling button for motors(for visualizing that we are getting the correct torque profiles)

-Create a check sensors fucntion that will throw a flag if no torque sensor is available
+[ ] Create a check sensors function that will throw a flag if no torque sensor is available

-Where and how to do filtering for sensors that need to be filtered
+[ ] Where and how to do filtering for sensors that need to be filtered

 ## Background
 The code is written in Arduino and C++.